( Spring Pastures, Heidelberg )

 signed lower right: J.L Evans

-Sold This artwork has been sold.
-Please contact us for similar artworks.
+This artwork has been sold.
+Please enquire for similar works.

 Provenance